juliogomez/devops/README.md

 `192.168.1.250   dashboard.internal.julio.com`

 The specified IP address is the one assigned by MetalLB to Traefik.
-That way when we put the defined URL in our browser it will be automatically redirected to Traefik, who knows where it should go based on the appropriate *ingress* resource.
+That way, when we put the defined URL in our browser, it will automatically be redirected to Traefik.
+Based on the URL it knows what service it should send it to.

-Now go back to the terminal connected to the *master* node and edit the ingress file and include the URL you defined as *host*:
+Now go back to the terminal connected to the *master* node, edit the ingress file and include the URL you defined as *host*:

 `vi dashboard-ingress.yaml`

-Once done apply the ingress resource:
+Once done, apply the ingress resource:

 `kubectl apply -f dashboard-ingress.yaml`